lapinek/platform-scripting/README.md

 The [Managing Scripts](https://backstage.forgerock.com/docs/am/6.5/authorization-guide/#manage-scripts) chapter in AM's docs shows how the scripts can be managed via REST and command line interfaces.
 This may be the most efficient way to manage scripts in automatically maintained environments; for example, in production deployments.

-In addition, AM console provides a visual and easy to use interface for managing scripts and applying them to authentication and authorization events.
+At the same time, AM console provides a visual and easy to use interface for managing scripts and applying them to authentication and authorization events.
 We will use the console to apply a script to an authentication procedure in AM.

 ### Client-Side Scripts